ycc0571/sp21-cse110-lab4/part1/part1.md

     H. NaN.
 According to the numeric conversion rules, undefined becomes NaN.
 14. A. True.
 String '2' becomes a number 2.

-    B. True.
-String '2' becomes a number 2 and string '12' becomes a number 12.
+    B. False.
+String '2' is larger than string '12'.

     C. True.
 String '2' becomes a number 2.